WILMA’s 2023 Women to Watch Awards

 Meet this year's Women to Watch finalists

-Meet the 2022 WILMA’s Women to Watch Award finalists.
+Meet the 2023 WILMA’s Women to Watch Awards finalists.

 They represent leaders in their fields and community.
-Read more about the thirty-five women being recognized and learn about why the judges selected them out of nearly 300 nominations and applications that came in this year.
+Read more about the thirty-five women on the following pages to learn more about why the judges selected them out of nearly 300 nominations and applications that came in this year.

 In this issue, we introduce this year’s finalists in arts, business, education, health, nonprofit/volunteer, public sector, and rising star.
 The rising star category is the only one with an age description and is open to those under thirty.

-The women will be honored at this year’s awards event October 21 where the winners will be announced.
-For party details, go to W2WAward.com.
+The women will be honored at this year’s awards event September 8 where the winners also will be announced.

 Congratulations to this year’s group.